BrianOfTheCosmos/broodwich/README.md

 #### Other options

-The path pattern is used by filter-based droppers (TomcatDropper and TomcatDropper) to determine which requests the filter will affect.
+The path pattern is used by filter-based droppers (TomcatDropper and JettyDropper) to determine which requests the filter will affect.
 Consider leaving the original RCE location out of the path pattern to give yourself the opportunity to remove the filter should something go wrong (a formal "un-dropper" mechanism is planned but not yet developed).
 It has no effect on the Struts interceptor dropper.